karinmarjieh/Asteroids/README.md

 # Asteroids
-This game was created as part of Ex3 at Video Game course at college .
+This game was created as part of Ex3 at Video Game course at Azrieli Jerusalm college Of Engineering .

+In order to Play the game:
+1) Download the zip file.
+2) Open the HTML file.
-in order to play the game download the zip file , open the html and press on the arrows to move and on the space to shoot .
+3)Press on the Arrows to move and on the space to shoot .